Service

 I GOT MY EYEBROWS WAXED ONCE AND SOME SKIN CAME OFF, WHY IS THAT?

 If you are using skin care products that contain salicylic acid, glycolic acid or alpha hydroxyl acid (AHA) of any kind, these can cause the skin to lift while waxing.
-Another cause might be aggressive exfoliation such as microdermabrasion or chemical peels.
+Another cause is aggressive exfoliation such as microdermabrasion or chemical peels.
 Prescription medication such as antibiotics, Accutane, Retin-A, Renova, Strivectin, proactive, and average can cause thinning of the skin which results in lifting during waxing.
-There are numerous factors and is difficult to predict how skin will react no matter how many precautions are taken.
-All specialists are trained and here for you to answer questions about specific aftercare whenever needed.
+There are several factors and can be difficult to predict how every skin type will react no matter how many precautions are taken.

-HOW LONG THE HAIR DOES HAVE TO BE TO WAX?
+HOW LONG THE HAIR DOES HAS TO BE IN ORDER TO WAX?

-I HAVE WAXED BEFORE, MY SKIN BECCAME SPOTTY AND HAD SOME INGROWN HAIRS.
+I HAVE WAXED BEFORE, MY SKIN BECCAME SPOTTY, AND I HAD SOME INGROWN HAIRS.

-Some are prone to ingrown hairs than others are not.
-We recommend exfoliation no more than twice a week and the use of homecare products will minimize the chances of skin reactions or ingrown hairs.
+Some people are easier to ingrown hairs than others are, however exfoliation 2 times a week ( no more than 2 times a week) and the use of homecare products will minimize the chances of skin reactions or ingrown hairs.

 OVER THE TIME, I WILL NOT HAVE TO WAX ANYMORE.